Nizoral is an extremely popular dermatologist recommended Ketoconazole 1% based dandruff shampoo. It also has modest hair growth properties.

 I discovered this, used it for 2 weeks and it completely got rid of it.
 Cosmetically insignificant though for hair loss.

-Hi Admin, I was wondering if you’d come across these guys before?
+4. Hi Admin, I was wondering if you’d come across Tissuse before?
 Their smart hair transplant sounds interesting.
 Do you think they’re legit?

 Btw, thanks for all your work!
-You’re the best source of information for the balding gentleman/lady online!
+You’re the best source of information for the balding gentleman and ladies online!

-A few posts ago John Doe mentioned a company—More Hair Naturally—selling a ferociously expensive, all natural, topical treatment.
-I noticed it shared a lot of the same ingredients as another topical I bought last year (the difference being I paid $17CAD for 60ml and they are charging $125US! for 50ml).
+6. A few posts ago John Doe mentioned a company — More Hair Naturally — selling a ferociously expensive, all natural, topical treatment.
+I noticed it shared a lot of the same ingredients as another topical I bought last year (the difference being I paid $17CAD for 60ml and they are charging $125US for 50ml).

-It was a whimsical purchase that I thought would be for an occasional ‘whatever’ application but now that I’ve looked closer at the actual studies of the ingredients, I might give this a legitimate daily 12 month trial run (I also microneedle and use Minoxidil so I won’t be able to make a reliable judge on its actual efficacy)
+It was a whimsical purchase that I thought would be for an occasional ‘whatever’ application.
+But now that I’ve looked closer at the actual studies of the ingredients, I might give this a legitimate daily 12 month trial run.
+I also microneedle and use Minoxidil, so I won’t be able to make a reliable judgement on its actual efficacy.

 @Admin (and y’all) I’d be interested in getting your thoughts on some of these trademarked formulas in the ingredient list: